vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 ## Configure Event Hubs

-First, we need to configure our Azure Event Hubs namespace.
-An [Event Hubs namespace](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-features#namespace) bundles together one or more Event Hub instances.
+First, we need to configure our Event Hubs namespace.
+An [Event Hubs namespace](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-features#namespace) is a collection of one or more Event Hub instances.
+The namespace contains the actual Event Hub instance that we will use use.
 Here's what our `DismantleEvents` namespace looks like:

 ![Event Hubs namespace](/assets/2026-01-06/azure-event-hub-namespace-overview.png)

-Within that namespace sits the Event Hub we use.
-We also need an access policy for the Event Hub.
-The access policy provides the connection string that we will need later to configure the data source on the Peakboard side.
+The first thing we do is set up an access policy for our Event Hub.
+The access policy contains a connection string that our Peakboard app can use to connect to the Event Hub---as well as a key to authenticate itself.
 ![image](/assets/2026-01-06/azure-event-hub-access-policy.png)

 The last Azure object is a Storage Account.
 It is needed to store the offset points for the message streaming.
 The screenshot shows how to get the connection string, which we will need later.